AlexAlbala/Alter-Native/README.md

 		sudo port install cmake boost

 * Open the AlterNative.Core.sln with Xamarin Studio and compile
+* Or use the provided command:

+		alternative.core-compile.sh

 * Or use command line:

 		xbuild AlterNative.Core.sln /t:Clean
 		xbuild AlterNative.Core.sln

+* Initialize command line:

+		source ./alternative-init.sh

 On Linux